Geometrically Principled Randomized Optimization for Efficient LLM Training: Diagnosing Low-Rank Gradient Optimization

+To further investigate the importance of finding the optimal gradient projection, we analyze the landscape on which the subspace is optimized.
+Formally, each subspace corresponds to a point on the Grassmannian $Gr(m, r)$, represented by an orthonormal matrix, spanning the subspace.
+We leverage this underlying geometry to better understand the {\bf subspace optimization} problem.

+For our analyses, we pre-trained a LLaMA-1B architecture on the C4 dataset with $r=512$.
+The model consists of 24 decoder layers, each containing an attention block followed by an MLP block.
+The {\bf subspace estimation loss} is defined in \eqref{eq:loss-function}, which measures the loss in estimating the gradient using projection matrix $S_t$.

+At each subspace update step, we compute the derivative of this loss with respect to $S_t$ \eqref{eq:derivative}.
+This derivative specifies the update direction to minimize the subspace estimation error.

-At each iteration, we report the maximum \(i\)-th singular value within each layer cluster (e.g., Attention Query or MLP up-projection), aggregated across all 24 decoder layers, thus providing an upper-bound distribution.
-Notably, even in the MLP down-projection (Figure \ref{fig:singular_value_distribution}-g), where the largest singular values appear, the range remains small and decays rapidly.
-For other layer types, the largest singular values are already close to zero.
-In addition, as training progresses, the singular value distribution becomes increasingly uniform, despite the overall magnitudes being extremely small.
-Taken together with the results in Figures \ref{fig:energy_fraction} and \ref{fig:singular_value_distribution}, these observations suggest that the gradient subspace evolves within an almost flat curvature, while there is a considerable portion of energy carried by the bulk component of the gradient.
-As in other optimization landscapes, such flatness implies that random steps can be advantageous, preventing the model from being trapped in sharp local optima.
+At iteration $t$ and layer $\ell$, we extract the singular values of this derivative.
+We report $\max \sigma_{i, t}^\ell$, {\bf the maximum \(i\)-th singular value across all layers $\ell$ within each layer type $L$} (e.g., the largest value among the 3rd singular values of all query projection layers); thus, providing an {\bf upper-bound distribution}.
+Figure \ref{fig:singular_value_distribution} illustrates how this distribution evolves during training across various layer types.
+Notably, even in the MLP down-projection (Figure \ref{fig:singular_value_distribution}-g), which exhibits the largest singular values, the range remains small and decays rapidly.
+In all other layer types, the leading singular values are already exceedingly small.
+This suggests that the error spreads across all directions, indicating a {\bf flat subspace optimization landscape} right from the early stages of training.